Visit the Garden

 125 Rosemont Road, West Linn, OR 97068.

-- The garden is open to visitors every day from 8:00 am to dusk.
+The garden is open to visitors every day from dawn to dusk.

-- Private classes cost $25 per person ($10 for a FRCC member in the group).
+Private classes cost $25 per person ($10 for any FRCC members in the group).
 All materials are provided.
 Attendees may become a member at the class, and enjoy the discounted rate.
 All classes are held in (or just outside) the RCG greenhouse.
 Dress for the weather.
 Space is limited to 15 people per class.
 Request a private class.

 More About the Garden